aws-cloudformation/community-registry-extensions/README.md

 engagement around Infrastructure as Code at AWS.
 We are still in early phases, so we would like community input on the direction we take.

-* One repo or many?
-For each extension, we could put the source here in this repository, or create a new repository for each extension.
-We are leaning towards a mono-repo to keep discussions and contributions all in one place, and to make it easier to manage the build, test, and release process.
-There are also 3rd party extensions for partner products like Pager Duty and Okta that we will publish under the same umbrella, so the idea is to host each top level resource namespace in its own repository. `AwsCommunity::` will live here, `PagerDutyCommunity::` will live in `pagerduty-community-registry-extensions`, and so on.
 * Linting.
 Hooks and resources can be authored in a variety of languages.
   Should we enforce a coding standard at the top level for all projects (for example, a single .pylintrc)?
 Or let each project dictate its own standards?